 DogFoster links to dog rescue groups who require volunteer foster carers.

-2016 Greyhound racing ban update: Some commentators like Andrew Bolt (and Ray Hadley) ask is banning greyhound racing a moral issue or a utilitarian issue and say if it is utilitarian then why not ban eating meat (implying people are cruel everyday because so many cattle, pigs, etc. are killed) or if moral then people are hypocrites for not knowing if their food is, for example, cage eggs or free range eggs.
+2016 Greyhound racing ban update: Some commentators like Andrew Bolt (and Ray Hadley) ask is banning greyhound racing a moral issue or a utilitarian issue and say if it is utilitarian then why not ban eating meat (sarcastically implying people are cruel everyday because so many cattle, pigs, etc. are killed) or if moral then people are hypocrites for not knowing if their food is, for example, if their eggs are cage or free range eggs.
 They (Andrew and Ray) seem to be against parts of the ban but they are wrong for the following reasons.

 Another distinction to make is that greyhound racing is for gambling/entertainment and piglet or rabbit deaths are savage and drawn out whereas eating some meat in our diets (if done healthily and humanely) is part of most people's core physiological need.